|Nutrition Facts (per serving)|

 - 4 eggs

 - Pinch of fine sea salt

-- 1/4 cup grated Parmesan
+- 1/4 cup Parmesan (grated)

 - Garnish: chives and/or dill

-- Preheat and oven to 400F and arrange a baking rack in the top third of the oven.
+Preheat and oven to 400 F and arrange a baking rack in the top third of the oven.
 Line a baking sheet with parchment paper or lightly oil it (spray oil works nicely).

-- Separate the eggs, putting the yolks in a small bowl and the whites in a big bowl.
+Separate the eggs, putting the yolks in a small bowl and the whites in a big bowl.
 If you happen to have a copper bowl for beating egg whites, this is the time to use it!
 Set the yolks aside.

-- Gently fold in the cheese—run a rubber or silicone spatula down along the side of the bowl, under the egg whites mixture and back up the other side fo the bowl, lifting and turning the egg whites and the cheese together without causing the egg whites to lose too much of the air you've worked so hard to incorporate into them.
+Gently fold in the cheese—run a rubber or silicone spatula down along the side of the bowl, under the egg whites mixture and back up the other side of the bowl, lifting and turning the egg whites and the cheese together without causing the egg whites to lose too much of the air you've worked so hard to incorporate into them.